yarnpkg/berry/packages/plugin-typescript/README.md

 This plugin automatically adds `@types/` packages into your dependencies when you add a package that's covered by one.

-This is a crude implementation so far (an ideal implementation should use `preferInteractive` in order to ask the user for confirmation), but it gives an idea of how hooks work.
-Help appreciated!

 ## Usage

 Since Yarn doesn't support dynamic linking yet, you must clone this repository and generate a bundle manually: